 - b.
 You should provide brief background information and explore past research.

 - c.
 It will discern if your research is qualitative or quantitative and should allude to the thesis statement.

 - a.
 This section will describe the analytical approach that you intend to use.

 - b.
 You will fully describe the problem as it related to your topic of research.

 - c.
 It will answer the question, "Why does this research need to be done?"

 iii.
 Purpose of the Study

-d.
-It will provide a detailed discussion of whether you will be doing quantitative or qualitative research and the instruments of research (survey, interview, questionnaire, etc.) to be used.
+- d.
+It will provide a detailed discussion of whether you will be doing quantitative or qualitative research, and describe the instruments of research (survey, interview, questionnaire, etc.) to be used.

 iv.
 Literature Review